 Certain supply agreements primarily with our Asia Pacific Iron Ore customers provide for revenue or refunds based on the ultimate settlement of annual international benchmark pricing.
 The pricing provisions are characterized as freestanding derivatives and are required to be accounted for separately once iron ore is shipped.
 The derivative instrument, which is settled and billed once the annual international benchmark price is settled, is marked to fair value as a revenue adjustment each reporting period based upon the estimated forward settlement until the benchmark is actually settled.
-We recognized approximately \$26.4 million as a reduction to Product revenues on the Statement of Consolidated Operations for the year ended December 31, 2009 under these pricing provisions, compared with Product revenues of \$160.6 million for the year ended December 31, 2009.
+We recognized approximately \$26.4 million as a reduction to Product revenues on the Statement of Consolidated Operations for the year ended December 31, 2009 under these pricing provisions, compared with Product revenues of \$160.6 million for the year ended December 31, 2008.
 The derivative instrument was settled in the fourth quarter of 2009 upon settlement of the pricing provisions with each of our customers, and is therefore not reflected on the Statement of Consolidated Financial Position at December 31, 2009.

 In 2008, the derivative instrument was settled during the second quarter of 2008 upon settlement of annual benchmark prices.
 However, in the fourth quarter of 2008, we negotiated additional sales with certain of our Asia Pacific Iron Ore customers who had previously fulfilled their purchase commitments under 2008 contracts and required additional tonnage.
 In response to the economic downturn and its impact on the global steel industry, we agreed that the provisional pricing for these shipments would be at a discount to 2008 benchmark prices to reflect the decline in steel demand and prices, with final pricing being based upon 2009 benchmark prices once they were settled.
 The discount pricing provisions were characterized as freestanding derivatives and were required to be accounted for separately once the iron ore is shipped.
 The derivative instrument, which was settled and billed once the 2009 international benchmark price settled, was marked to fair value as a revenue adjustment each reporting period based upon the estimated forward settlement until the benchmark actually settled.
-We recognized a reduction of approximately \$7.7 million in Product revenues on the Statement of Consolidated Financial Position at December 31, 2008.
-The derivative instrument was settled in the fourth quarter of 2009 upon settlement of the pricing provisions with each of our customers, and is therefore not reflected on the Statement of Consolidated Financial Position at December 31, 2008.
-The derivative instrument was settled in the fourth quarter of 2009 upon settlement of the pricing provisions with each of consolidated Financial Position at December 31, 2008.
-The derivative instrument was settled in the fourth quarter of 2009 upon settlement of the pricing provisions with each of our customers, and is therefore not reflected on the Statement of Consolidated Financial Position at December 31, 2008.
-The derivative instrument was settled in the fourth quarter of 2009 upon settlement of the pricing provisions with each of consolid
+We recognized a reduction of approximately \$7.7 million in Product revenues on the Statement of Consolidated Operations for the year ended December 31, 2008, related to the shipment of approximately 0.4 million tonnes under these pricing provisions.
+As of December 31, 2008, the 2009 international benchmark prices had not yet settled.
+Therefore, we had recorded approximately \$7.7 million as current Derivative liabilities on the Statement of Consolidated Financial Position at December 31, 2008.
+The derivative instrument was settled in the fourth quarter of 2009 upon settlement of the pricing provisions with each of our customers, and is therefore not reflected on the Statement of Consolidated Financial Position at December 31, 2009.